emmett-framework/emmett/docs/tutorial.md

 files.
 The templates you're gonna create later in this tutorial will go in the *templates* directory instead.

-After you create the above folders, create a *bloggy.py* file inside your *bloggy* application:
+After you create the above folders, create an *app.py* file inside your *bloggy* application:

 ```python